rsavajiyani/axway-open-docs/content/en/docs/central/cli_central/cli_command_reference.md

 description: Learn about the different AMPLIFY Central CLI commands you can use.
 ---

+This section contains the most basic commands for creating, fetching, updating, and deleting various API Server assets using the Amplify Central CLI.
+Each command is followed by a brief description of what the command does, an explanation of the proper command syntax including command arguments and options, along with example syntax for various use-cases.
+Use this page to quickly lookup more information about the Amplify Central CLI command you're utilizing.

 ## get

 This command lists one or more resources.
 It also prints a table of the most important information about an specified resources.
 If the desired resource type is scoped, you will need to specify the scope name by providing the `-s, --scope <name>` flag.